 Several questions remain.
 The first concerns the bounded-radius restriction in the Hilbert case.
 Since our arguments are essentially local, they apply only in the small-radius regime $\alpha\in(0,1]$.
 It would be interesting to know whether a comparable polarity duality continues to hold for all $\alpha > 0$, or whether the global Hilbert geometry of the ambient body creates a genuine obstruction at larger scales.

-One may also formulate a Pietsch-type duality conjecture for boundary coverings by translates in Minkowski space.
+One may also formulate Pietsch-type duality conjectures for each of the covering duality problems considered here.
 More precisely, one may ask whether the present $c^{d}$-loss can be replaced by a dimension-free duality estimate in the sense of metric entropy, perhaps after an absolute rescaling of the radius parameter.

-More broadly, the present results suggest the possibility of an intrinsic entropy theory in Hilbert geometry, with Hilbert balls serving as translates of a fixed norm ball.
-This in turn raises the question of which aspects of the present duality mechanism extend beyond Hilbert geometry to other convex-projective or Finsler settings.
+More broadly, the present results suggest the possibility of an entropy theory in Hilbert geometry, with Hilbert balls serving as intrinsic counterparts of Minkowski balls.
+This, in turn, raises the question of which aspects of the present duality mechanism extend beyond Hilbert geometry to other convex-projective or Finsler settings.

 \pdfbookmark[1]{References}{s:ref}